inspiredlabs/cwb/README.md

 - What `functions` do people attend and:
   - how do we maximise fundraising opportunities offline?
   - how have they changed w.
 Health emergancy?
+- We are a "good fit" for section, such as:
+  - protection
+  - WASH, through our innovation partners: Oxfam/Unicef
+  - PFA, is as important as FA in conflict
+    - with unlimited funds, what's _our_ capacity to scale?

 #### Target Audience's CTA